Indiana in the American Civil War: Political conflict

 Hoosiers cooperated in support of the war effort at its outset, but political differences soon erupted into the "most violent political battles" in the state's history.
 The major debates, which also led to violence, related to the issues of slavery and emancipation; military service for African Americans; and the draft.

 On April 24, 1861, Morton addressed a special session of the Indiana General Assembly to obtain the legislature's approval to borrow and spend funds to purchase arms and supplies for Indiana's troops.
 Morton also urged Indiana's legislators to set aside party considerations for the duration of the war and unite in defense of the Union, but the Republicans and Democrats did not cooperate for long.
 Initially, the Democratic-controlled legislature was supportive of Morton's measures and passed the legislation he requested.
 After the state legislature adjourned in May, however, some of the state's prominent Democrats changed their opinion about the war.
-In January 1862 the Democrats clarified their position at a state convention chaired by Thomas Hendricks.
+In January 1862 the Democrats clarified their position at a state convention chaired by Thomas A. Hendricks.
 Indiana's Democrats stated their support for the integrity of the Union and the war effort, but opposed emancipation of blacks and the abolition of slavery.

 After the elections in the fall of 1862, Governor Morton feared that the legislature's Democratic majority would attempt to hinder the war effort, reduce his authority, and vote to secede from the Union.
 After the legislative session convened in 1863, all but four Republican legislators stayed away from Indianapolis to prevent the general assembly from attaining the quorum it needed to pass legislation, including funding the state government or making tax provisions.
 This rapidly led to a crisis as the state government began to run out of money to conduct its business and was nearly bankrupt.
 Going beyond his constitutional powers, Morton solicited millions of dollars in federal and private loans to avert the crisis.
 To obtain funds to run the state government, Morton turned to James Lanier, a wealthy banker from Madison, Indiana.
 On two occasions, Lanier provided the state with more than $1 million (USD) in unsecured loans.
 Morton's move was successful, and he was able to fund the state government and the war effort in Indiana.
 There was little the legislature could do but watch.